 This is a collection of FidoNet messages dating from 1993-1999.
-They were scraped by Josh Renaud in 2015-2016 from message boards "frozen in amber" on two BBSes.
+They were archived by Josh Renaud in 2015-2016 from message boards "frozen in amber" on two BBSes.

-These messages were scraped through the telnet text interfaces of two BBSes.
+These messages were saved through the telnet text interfaces of two BBSes.

 The files are not FidoNet messages packets, nor are they any in standard FidoNet message format.

 Rather, these are just ASCII text files, appearing as they would have appeared to a user connected to the BBS, scrolling through the echoes.